 Worried about boredom over Winter Break in Champaign-Urbana?
 We’re here to HELP!

-You may be thinking: I have these kids at home, even more stuff than normal is closed for the holidays, and we’re not even going out of town at all.
+You may be thinking: I have these kids at home, stuff is closed for the holidays, and we’re not even going out of town at all.
 What to do?
 Well, we’ve got you covered.
 There are more opportunities to get out and have fun in the Champaign-Urbana area — and keep kids active — than you ever imagined!
 We also have a collection of day trip ideas.

 Things you can do at home